ENNEAGRAM TYPE 5

 INTRODUCTION

-The Enneagram is a personality classification system which divides the human population into nine broad personality types based on their desires, fears, beliefs and behaviours.
-In this series of blog posts I will take you through each of the nine Enneagram personality types in detail, looking at how you can use them to improve your creative work patterns and to inform character development in your artwork.
+The Enneagram is a personality classification system which divides the human population into nine broad personality types based on their core motivations, desires, and fears.
+In this series of blog posts, I will take you through each of the nine Enneagram personality types in detail, looking at how you can use them to improve your creative work patterns and to inform character development in your artwork.

 There is dispute about the validity of the system as applied to ‘real-world’ humans.
 I’m not going to enter that debate in this series.
-However, I believe the system is potentially useful for creatives as a way of framing and understanding both our characters and ourselves.
+However, I believe the system is useful for creatives as a way of framing and understanding both our characters and ourselves.
 It is important to remember that personality systems are broad tools to aid understanding: there is lots of nuance and individual variation, and people rarely fit perfectly into one category or another.

 WHY ENNEAGRAM AND NOT MYERS-BRIGG?

 The Myers-Brigg personality classification system is also useful for understanding our characters and ourselves.
 However, I find it more complex and less intuitive than the Enneagram system.
-For example, when studying well-written fictional characters I can usually identify their Enneagram type quickly and easily, but I would struggle to identify which of the sixteen Myers-Brigg categories they fall under without reference material and a little free time to work it out.
-In addition, unlike the Enneagram, the Myers-Brigg types are not evenly distributed through the population: I am an ‘Advocate’ (INFJ), the rarest category at 1% of the population.
-In the Enneagram system I am a Type Nine, so many more ‘like-minded’ people to learn from.
+For example, when studying well-written fictional characters, I can usually identify their Enneagram type, but I would struggle to identify which of the sixteen Myers-Brigg categories they fall into without reference material and enough time to work it out.
+In addition – unlike the Enneagram – the Myers-Brigg types are not evenly distributed throughout the population.
+I am an ‘Advocate’ (INFJ) under the Myers-Brigg system: the rarest category at 1% of the population.
+In the Enneagram system I am a Type Nine, so there are many more ‘like-minded’ people to learn from.

-However, the main reason I prefer using the Enneagram to the Myers-Brigg for character development is because story structure and story theory revolve around identifying the desires, fears, motivations, and misbeliefs of your characters.
-The Enneagram has these baked in and, even more crucially, the descriptions of healthy and unhealthy versions of each type make it far easier to see how a character might grow or disintegrate during a story (depending on what type of character arc you are writing).
+However, the main reason I prefer using the Enneagram to the Myers-Brigg for character development is because story structure and story theory revolve around identifying the core motivations, desires, fears, and misbeliefs of your characters.
+The Enneagram has these baked in and – even more crucially – it contains descriptions of 'healthy' and 'unhealthy' versions of each type.
+This makes it far easier to see how a character might grow or disintegrate during a story – depending on which type of character arc you are writing.

 WHY THIS BLOG SERIES?

-The Enneagram is useful for understanding your pattern of work and behaviour when it comes to your creative life, so you can work out your strengths and weaknesses, find out what works for you, and identify areas where you could improve.
+The Enneagram is useful for understanding your pattern of work and behaviour when it comes to your creative life: you can work out your strengths and weaknesses; find out what works for you; and identify areas where you could improve.

-I have been using the Enneagram to inform character development in my current work in progress and it has been invaluable for helping me shape and develop their personalities, beliefs, and change arcs.
-There is a lot of information about the Enneagram but very little in terms of how to practically apply the system to character development in creative work.
-Therefore, I created this series of blog posts to explore each of the nine types in detail, and to provide guidance and examples when it comes to using the Enneagram for character development and plotting their change arcs.
+I have also been using the Enneagram to inform character development in my current work in progress, and it has been invaluable in helping me shape and develop their personalities, beliefs, and change arcs.
+There is a lot of information about the Enneagram, but very little in terms of how to practically apply the system to character development in creative work.
+Therefore, I created this series of blog posts to explore each of the nine types in detail, and to provide guidance and examples when it comes to using the Enneagram for character development and plotting change arcs.

 There is a huge amount of information out there regarding the Enneagram and these posts barely scratch the surface!
-Therefore, I have linked many references at the end of the posts (including the ones which informed this series) if you would like to explore the topic further.
+Therefore, I have linked references at the end of the posts if you would like to explore the topic further.

 WORKING OUT YOUR ENNEAGRAM TYPE

-A word of caution: study each of the types before deciding which one best describes yourself.
+Definitely study each of the types before deciding which one best describes yourself.
 It may not be the one you initially think!
-When reading through the descriptions I initially couldn’t find one that quite worked for me, then ‘decided’ I was a Type Three, even though there were parts of it that fit and parts that didn’t.
+When I first read the descriptions, I couldn’t find one that quite worked for me.
+I then ‘decided’ I was a Type Three, even though there were parts of it that fit and parts that didn’t.
+However, when I studied the types in greater depth and reached the Type Nine description, I had a disturbing moment of ‘oh shit, here I am’.
+If the description feels uncanny and disconcerting, you may have found the right one for you!

-My point is, study the types first before deciding which one best describes you!
+My point is: study the types first – including directions of growth and stress – before deciding which one best describes you!

-TYPE 5 OVERVIEW: THE INVESTIGATOR OR OBSERVER
+TYPE 5 OVERVIEW: THE INVESTIGATOR

 PERSONALITY TRAITS